iotlabtpe/iotlab_workshop/docs/lab2-jitp-with-gg.md

     ![](../pics/lab2/p20_lab2.png)

-- Also please noted that a thing named **device_jitr_0309_workshop** is will be created by the lambda function, you will need to change it if you've modified the lambda function
+- Also please noted that a thing named **device_jitr_0309_workshop**  will be created by the lambda function, you will need to change it if you've modified the lambda function

 ```
 {